WillSeeXT/adventcode2023/README.md

 ### Part 2
 Thanks to all the nice information I had from pervious part, part 2 seemed easy.
 My idea was working but I had major problem implementing it because of my lack of knowledge of rust.
 I learned A LOT on mutability, ownership, Borrowing in loop.
 My idea work at the end but it took me a long time to make it work in rust.
 Pretty sure there is a rustier way to do it.

+## Day 5
+### Part 1
+No real trouble here, I parsed all maps to vectors.
+TO get the position, I checked the range then if in range, calculate the output then cascade the output to the next map.
+### Part 2
+Logic was quite easy, concern was in the computing time.
+Manage to do it in 21min.
+Probably could be cut down using threads.